yudhastyawan/lindu-software/README.md

 [https://visualstudio.microsoft.com/visual-cpp-build-tools/](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

 ## 4. Install the requirement.txt
+*Caution: Didn't try it yet*

-The packages that you need to be installed by using PIP:
+The packages that you need to be installed:
 ```
 apptools==4.5.0
 basemap==1.2.2